Synthesis-Collective/AmmoTweaks/README.md

 ## Settings
 Configuration file (Data/config.json)
+- damageRescaling:  Enables projectile damage tweaks.
+Set to false to disable.
 - damageMult: Modifies damage.
 Values below 1 will reduce damage while values above 1 will increase it.
-Set to 1 to disable.
 - minDamage: Allowed minimum damage.
 Set -1 to disable.
 - maxDamage: Allowed maximum damage.
 Set -1 to disable.
 - lootMult: Modifies amount of ammo found on bodies.
 Values below 1 will reduce found ammo while values above 1 will increase it.
 Set to 1 to disable.